xplosionmind/old.tommi.space/_jar/2020-02-02-Website-roadmap.md

 	- [ ] custom feed
 - [ ] RSS Feeds management + Mailtrain automation
 - [ ] share on [Jekyll showcase](https://github.com/planetjekyll/showcase)
+- [ ] Single page for all Categories, with Jar inclusion and anchor to choose a category
 - [ ] stick the menu bar to the bottom instead of sticking it to the top, as in [Humane Tech website](https://humanetech.com)
 - [ ] [Typography](https://xplosionmind.tk/typography)
 	- [ ] final letter spacing, line height, etc.